izinquimboy/izinquimboy/README.md

 # 👋 About Me:
 Hi!
-I am a passionate CS Student at NC State University.
+I am a passionate CS Student at NC State University 🐺 <br>
 Currently working on a project using the Spring Boot Framework 🪴